The aqualonis FogCollector* technology is specifically designed to withstand high wind speeds

-It is quick and easy to install, and requires no energy or maintenance.
+Each FogCollector is quick and easy to install while requiring no maintenance.
+The collectors are carbon-neutral as they are operated without energy.
 All materials are food-safe.

-The CloudFisher can supply people with high-quality drinking water that meets WHO standards, and can also provide water for agriculture and forestry.
+aqualonis FogCollectors produce high-quality drinking water (approved by WHO standards) and can provide water for agriculture and forestry.

 The Morocco project was realized in collaboration with WaterFoundation.